chialab/a11ygator-extension/README.md

 Thanks to the integration with DevTools, it is easy to inspect elements and quickly update CSS rules or HTML attributes in order to match the required WCAG standard.

-At the moment, this extension is available for Chrome only.

 ### Quick validation

 Get a quick report of the page from the extension popup.